ChetdeJong/CS2-Killfeed-Thing/README.md

 The parser script uses following parser https://github.com/LaihoE/demoparser

-If you want to parse demos, then you have to have [Node.js](https://nodejs.org/en/download/current) installed and added to `PATH`
+In order to use this package you'll need After Effects and [Node.js](https://nodejs.org/en/download/current) installed.
+Also Node.js has to be added to `PATH`.

 If some demo doesnt get parsed, then probably demo is corrupted or something wrong with parser, which is unlikely.
 Nothing I can do about it.

-Video tutorial: TBD
+Check video tutorial to understand how it all works:

 In script there are 3 options:
+TBD

 1. Parse frags from demos

 2. Get formatted frags for AE killfeed template script

 3. Get players steamids

+4. Get in and out points

 ## 1) Parsing frags